-Rebecca is an Apprentice Construction Technician and we asked her job role..
+Rebecca is an Apprentice Construction Technician at Midas Group and we asked her about her job role..

 “Every morning I unlock site and ensure it is safe for the tradesman to start, I then give a safety induction to any new starters on site as well as taking and checking their qualifications and that they have a CSCS card.
 After this my day involves interacting with the trades to see how they are getting on with the programme of works and if there’s anything they need help with to enable their works to happen in a timely, correct and safe manner.
 As we are doing a supply and fit programme, I order materials so that the trades have enough on site to continue work as required but not too much that there is surplus stock on site.
 During the whole day I am continuously checking and enforcing health and safety rules, regulations and legislation.
 Once all the trades have packed up, I check that the site is clean and safe and close down for the night.”